alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 <figcaption>TKGI Cluster and the Openldap workload</figcaption>
 </figure>

-That concludes our task to install the VMware Tanzu Mission Control Self-Managed!
+That concludes my task to install the VMware Tanzu Mission Control Self-Managed!